-The Arthur W. Page Center for Integrity in Public Communication, a research unit of Penn State’s College of Communications, is the home for the Sustainability Communications Initiative (SCI).
+The Arthur W. Page Center is the home for the Sustainability Communications Initiative.
 Grant funding for the initiative comes from the Sustainability Institute at Penn State.
-Funding for the Initiative was secured by Denise Bortree (Director) and Lee Ahern (Senior Research Fellow), and Ahern will lead the project.
+Funding for the initiative was secured by Center director Denise Bortree and senior research fello Lee Ahern.

-The Initiative conducts and funds sustainability communication research projects, the results of which are publicly available to nonprofit organizations, corporations, and government entities.
+Initiative research analyzes public communication on sustainability topics with a goal of offering researched-based insights into best practices in sustainability communication across disciplines, including nonprofit, education, government and for-profit.
+The initiative conducts and funds sustainability communication research projects, the results of which are publicly available to nonprofit organizations, corporations, and government entities.
 The goal of SCI’s projects will be to provide communications practitioners with information to help them be more effective in their sustainability communication.
-The Page Center 2015 Call for Grant Proposals will be partially funded by the Initiative.

 Read more about our sustainability research on the Page Center blog.

 "Emotions and Climate Change: Moving Beyond Fear to Examine the Role of Hope, Happiness, Sadness and Guilt" Lucy Atkinson, University of Texas at Austin.

 "Visual Best Practices in Communicating Sustainability: A Cognitive Science Approach" Serena Carpenter, Bruno Takahashi, and Kristen Lynch, all of Michigan State University.

 "Identifying with (In)Congruent Narratives: Determining the Effectiveness of Sustainability Initiatives in Advertisements for Congruent and Incongruent Companies" Jennifer Hoewe and Brett Sherrick, University of Alabama.

 "Distinguishing Real from Fake: How Consumers Evaluate Authenticity of Corporate Social Responsibility Programs and What it Means for the Bottom line" Rajul Jain, DePaul University.